abdulrafey7047/sales-agent/README.md

 ## License

 This repository contains example/demo code; add a LICENSE file to indicate terms if you plan to publish or reuse this project.

----

-If you want, I can expand sections (API examples, endpoints list, environment variables) or add a minimal `Makefile` and a health-check example.
-Let me know which extras you'd like.